HDF-NI/hdf5.node/readme.md

 Currently testing with node v0.13.0-pre and V8 3.26.33

-And a legacy development for node v0.10.31 and V8 3.14.5.9 resides in ./legacy/node-v0.10.31.
-This probably will work a number of v0.10.x's.
+A legacy development for node v0.10.31 and V8 3.14.5.9 resides in ./legacy/node-v0.10.31.
+This probably will work for a number of v0.10.x's.
 Go into the ./legacy/node-v0.10.31 folder and with npm, node-gyp and node pointing to compatible version, compile the same as below.
 Then go back two folders and test using the same javascript code.
 Make sure your NODE_PATH has your obj.target.
 For example: